Iv9eni/business-order-management-tool/README.md

 -Insert a new purchase (prompt for necessary data) Note: Send an error message if they try to give an invalid customer id number or invalid product number (or make your GUI so that it doesnt allow them to pick those).
 If the user tries to let a customer purchase a product they already have purchased, instead just let them change the quantity that the customer will have purchased of that product.
 Don't allow the quantity to go lower, just higher by the amount they want now.

--Insert a new customer (prompt for necessary data) Note: Send an error message if they try to insert an existing customer id number (or make your GUI so that it generated the new key for the user),
+-Insert a new customer (prompt for necessary data) Note: Send an error message if they try to insert an existing customer id number (or make your GUI so that it generated the new key for the user), X

 -Update a customer's phone number, prompt for the customer id number, display the current phone number before prompting them for the new phone number.
 Note: Send an error message if the user doesn't enter an existing customer id (or use your GUI to only allow them to pick from a list of current customers)